jmshearer/DigisparkToys/README.md

 # Digispark Toys
-A collection of miscellaneous gadgets created on the Digispark platform, usually to answer some trivial "need."
+A collection of miscellaneous gadgets created on the Digispark Attiny85 platform, usually to answer some trivial "need."
+[Get a Digispark](https://www.amazon.com/AiTrip-Digispark-Kickstarter-Attiny85-Development/dp/B0836WXQQR)

 ## The list...
 * [MouseClicker](/MouseClicker) - Rapidly left-click (useful for games) with optional inhibit switch.